xiaxin1998/DHCN/README.md

 # DHCN
-Codes for paper 'Self-Supervised Hypergraph Convolutional Networks for Session-based Recommendation'
+Codes for AAAI 2021 paper 'Self-Supervised Hypergraph Convolutional Networks for Session-based Recommendation'.

+Datasets are available at Dropbox: